dhirajp1603/IITM-TDS-2/media/README.md

-### Analysis of the Dataset

-This dataset consists of 1,000 entries describing various items categorized by date, language, type, title, contributor, and quantitative metrics such as overall ratings, quality ratings, and repeatability scores.

-#### Key Insights:

-1. **Data Composition**:
-   - There are **8 unique languages**, with **English** being the most prevalent (395 occurrences).
-   - The predominant **type** of entries is **movies**, accounting for **794** out of **1,000** entries.

-2. **Title Distribution**:
-   - A total of **918 unique titles** exist, indicating a diverse set of items.
-   - The most common title is **"Don"**, which appears 4 times.

-3. **Contributors**:
-   - **873** contributors are present in the dataset, with **Kiefer Sutherland** having the highest frequency (47 entries).

-4. **Ratings**:
-   - **Overall Ratings**: The average overall rating is **2.903** (with a standard deviation of **0.657**), suggesting a tendency towards lower scores.
-   - **Quality Ratings**: The mean quality rating is **3.161** and has relatively higher variability, suggesting greater divergence in user perceptions of quality.
-   - **Repeatability Scores**: The average score is **1.224**, with most values concentrated at the minimum score of **1** (this could indicate a weak or poor repeatability of the items being rated).

-5. **Correlation**:
-   - There is a strong positive correlation between **overall ratings** and **quality ratings** (**0.775**), indicating that higher quality ratings likely lead to higher overall ratings.
-   - The correlation between **repeatability** and the other two metrics is weaker, suggesting repeatability may not significantly influence perceived quality or overall satisfaction.

-#### Recommendations for Further Analysis:

-1. **Missing Data Management**:
-   - **"by" Column**: With 127 missing entries, consider either imputing this data if possible or analyzing the impact of missing data on overall trends.
-   - One approach could include filling missing values with the mode or nearest neighbor approaches based on other attributes.

-2. **Outlier Detection**:
-   - Given the overall ratings and quality metrics, exploring the data for outliers (particularly in the repeatability score where the max is only 3) is essential.
-Methods such as IQR, Z-score, or visualizations like box plots could help identify and decide whether to remove or keep those data points.

-3. **Visualizations**:
-   - Create histograms or density plots for overall, quality, and repeatability scores to understand their distributions.
-   - Use a heatmap to visualize the correlation matrix for better intuitiveness.
-   - Show the distribution of ratings by language and type to identify trends or patterns across categories over time.

-4. **Predictive Modeling**:
-   - Consider regression analysis to predict overall ratings based on quality and repeatability metrics, which could be useful for evaluating item success factors.
-   - Classification algorithms can also be applied to predict categories of `by` or `type` based on the mentioned ratings.

-5. **Temporal Analysis**:
-   - If appropriate, data could be segmented by date ranges to investigate trends over time in overall, quality, or repeatability ratings.
-   - Time series analysis could provide insights into how ratings evolve.

-6. **User Behavior Analysis**:
-   - Investigate whether certain contributors contribute higher quality or overall scores, which might inform potential recommendations or collaborations.

-#### Limitations to Consider:

-- **Sample Size**: Although 1,000 entries seem reasonable, it would be helpful to ensure representation across unique languages and types.
-- **Subjectivity of Ratings**: The ratings are inherently subjective, leading to variability in personal perceptions that may not reflect true quality.
-- **Normalization of Ratings**: Consider normalizing ratings if necessary, especially if any external factors (like scoring systems) might differ.

-Implementing these recommendations could provide a deeper understanding of the dataset and offer actionable insights into the elements that contribute to overall success in this domain.
+### Dataset Overview
+The dataset contains 1,000 entries detailing various aspects of evaluated content, including attributes such as date, language, content type, title, creator ('by'), and ratings across three dimensions—overall performance, quality, and repeatability.

+### Key Findings from Basic Analysis
+1. **Dates**: A total of 1,000 unique entries spans over various dates, the most common date being '09-Feb-19' which occurs 6 times.
+The presence of multiple dates indicates that the dataset covers multiple evaluations carried out over time.
+2. **Language**: There are 8 unique languages, with English being the most prevalent (395 entries).
+This indicates a possible cultural bias in the content evaluation.
+3. **Content Type**: With 794 entries classified as 'movie', it demonstrates that most data points relate to film content.
+Five other types are relatively less documented, suggesting interest in expanding the types or deeper analysis within those other categories.
+4. **Titles and Creators**: There are 918 unique titles, with 'Don' appearing most frequently (4 times).
+Meanwhile, 'Kiefer Sutherland' is the most common creator (47 entries) among 591 unique creators in total.
+5. **Ratings Overview**:
+   - Overall Ratings: Mean = 2.903 (std dev = 0.657) suggesting a generally moderate assessment.
+   - Quality Ratings: Mean = 3.161 (std dev = 0.708) indicating slightly higher perceived quality.
+   - Repeatability Ratings: Mean = 1.224 (std dev = 0.449) suggesting low repeatability in evaluations.

+### Correlation Analysis
+- Strong positive correlation between overall and quality ratings (0.775) indicates that higher quality ratings generally coincide with higher overall ratings.
+- Moderate correlation between overall and repeatability (0.382) suggests some relationship between these variables, though it isn't strong enough to imply direct causation.

+### Observations on Missing Data
+- The 'by' column has 127 missing values (≈12.7% of the total).
+Other columns are complete.
+- To address missing values in the 'by' column:
+  - Impute missing values using strategies like filling with the mode or creating categories based on existing ratings.
+  - If creator credibility is paramount, consider excluding entries with missing creator data from detailed analysis.

+### Recommendations for Further Analysis
+1. **Deeper Analysis of Ratings**:
+   - Perform segment analysis on content type (movies vs. other types) and language to compare ratings across various demographics.
+2. **Trend Analysis Over Time**:
+   - Analyze changes in overall and quality ratings over time to identify trends and spikes in user sentiment.
+3. **Creator Analysis**:
+   - Investigate the relationship between specific creators and their overall and quality ratings to identify standout creators.
+4. **Language Impact**:
+   - Assess how language affects rating variations, particularly if translations or cultural biases play a role in overall assessment.

+### Visualization Techniques
+1. **Bar Charts**: Showing the distribution of ratings across content types—movies, documentaries, etc.
+2. **Heatmaps**: Correlation matrix visualization to indicate relationships visually.
+3. **Time Series Plots**: To track ratings over time for trends analysis.
+4. **Boxplots**: For showcasing rating distributions by type or creator.

+### Predictive Modeling Techniques
+1. **Regression Analysis**:
+   - Linear regression modeling on overall ratings based on quality and repeatability to understand impacts.
+2. **Classification Models**:
+   - Decision trees or random forests to classify content into expected overall ratings categories based on attributes like type, language, and creator.

+### Limitations
+- **Bias Due to Missing Data**: The missing creators might skew analysis towards particular creators, assuming certain biases.
+- **Limited Entries Per Category**: Some categories have low entries (only 6 types) which may not provide a comprehensive overview if expanded.

+### Outlier Handling
+- Identify outliers in ratings using Z-scores or IQR (Interquartile Range), critical in understanding anomalies in data that could skew overall insights.
+- Once identified, outliers can either be capped (winsorization) or analyzed separately for unique behaviors.

+This analytical strategy provides insight into the content evaluations captured in the dataset and suggests potential pathways to enhance understanding, while being aware of and addressing data limitations.

 ![correlation_heatmap.png](correlation_heatmap.png)
 ![overall_distribution.png](overall_distribution.png)